The properad of quadratic Poisson structures is Koszul: From properads to twisted associative algebras and back

 \begin{proof} We will show that the bar complex \(\mathsf{B}_{\di}(\cP)\) is quasi-isomorphic to the codiperad \(\cP_{\di}^{\antish}\).
 In other words, we aim to demonstrate that the homology of \(\mathsf{B}_{\di}(\cP)\) is concentrated in syzygy degree $0$ (the minimal homological degree).
 This is equivalent to showing that all cycles can be represented by sums of trees, where all operations at the vertices are elements of \(E\), and not compositions.

 The proof proceeds via a series of filtrations, which we explain below.
-Using inductive arguments, we can show that, with respect to the associative graded differential, all cycles take the aforementioned form.
+Using inductive arguments on the total loop ordered (defined in~\ref{def::loop:order}), we can show that, with respect to the associative graded differential, all cycles take the aforementioned form.

 Each monomial in the quasi-free codioperad \(\mathsf{B}_{\di}(\cP)\) corresponds to a dioperadic tree, where each vertex is assigned an operation with the corresponding valency from \(\cP\).
 As a vector space, it is a direct sum of vector spaces indexed by dioperadic trees.
 For each dioperadic tree \(\Gamma\), we associate its subtree \(T_{\oner}(\Gamma)\), which is spanned by the 1-reachable vertices.
 Specifically, \(T_{\oner}(\Gamma)\) consists of vertices that admit a directed path from the input labelled by \(1\); in particular, it has a root labeled by input \(1\).